timmyjose-compilers/tam-java/docs/tam_specification.md

   14         L6        Local Base 6        L3 = content(content(content(content(content(content(LB))))))
   15         CP        Code Pointer        changed by all instructions

-Thus the TAM allows for at most 6 levels of nesting.
+Thus the TAM allows for at most 7 levels of nesting (at each level, so practically infinite levels of nesting from Triangle's perspective).

 ## Instructions